 Pixie wasn't convinced this was a good idea at first, but she soon realized that she was in control and then was much more confident.

+Kevin was very excited to cook a Cornish hen, I was having tilapia.
 We had the usual stuffing, mashed potatoes, fresh cranberry sauce, sweet potatoes, broccoli - instead of green beans which Leo is not fond of.

 Turns out Leo is not a fan of most traditional Thanksgiving food.
 I had him for a few minutes when I rolled up some mashed potatoes into balls and showed him how-to dip them in ketchup, that lasted for three "balls."
 Then he wailed and pitched one, smashed a second, and it was over.
 Lots of squished-up frowning face and "No!"
 No to sweet potatoes.
 No to hen.
 No to fish.
 NO! to stuffing.
 Only yes was broccoli and yogurt.
 And a hallelujah from Mommy and Daddy when dinner was done.
 Whew, until next year.